-We obtain your consent before we disclose your information for research projects.
+We obtain your consent before we disclose your health information for research projects.
 NOTE: some research projects DO NOT require your consent and have safeguards in place to protect your privacy. (such as removing your identity).
-We may also provide your PHI to certain ‘prescribed entities’ allowed under PHIPA to plan and mangage our Ontario healthcare system.
+We may also provide your PHI to certain ‘prescribed entities’ allowed under PHIPA to plan and manage our Ontario healthcare system.

-Conversion from hard copy to electronic records improves access to and coordination of your care, enhances patient safety, reduces wait times, avoids duplicate testing and provides timely access to your health information by your healthcare team.
+Conversion from hard copy to electronic records improves access to and coordination of your care, enhances patient safety, reduces wait times, avoids duplicate diagnostic testing and provides timely access to your health information by your healthcare team.

 Your electronic health record information is stored securely on shared patient health information databases for access by authorized individuals.

 To see ClinicalConnect website “For Patients” section and review theirStatement of Information Practices; patient brochure, participating healthcare organizations & information regarding your electronic medical records shared electronically with care providers, for your care and treatment.
 Click link provided: http://info.clinicalconnect.ca/CC/for-patients/

 Maintaining the confidentiality of your personal information is very important to us.

 Niagara Health employs security measures, policies, procedures, and technology is in place to ensure your personal information is secure and accessed by authorized individuals.

 All Niagara Health personnel: physicians; staff; volunteers; students and other agents of the hospital must follow the hospital’s privacy and security policies and procedures.

 We continually conduct privacy training, education and orientation sessions for Niagara Health staff, volunteers, students, agents, vendors and physicians.

 Privacy staff awareness sessions: